michd/mmpd/docs/config.md

 ### Actions

 Actions describe what to do when an event and preconditions match one of the configured macros.
-They come in 3 forms at the moment, but this may be expanded on.
-An action can be a key sequence (combination of keys on the computer keyboard pressed), text to be typed, or an arbitrary shell command being run with configurable arguments and environment variables.
+Below all available actions and their arguments are described, but here's a list of them:

+- key_sequence
+- enter_text
+- shell
+- wait
+- control

 An action looks as follows: